buchmiller/notes/reading_notes/2024reading.md

 [Maybe You're Not Sick of Programming](https://shubhamjain.co/2024/06/27/youre-not-sick-of-programming/)

-- It's more probably that you are burnt out or tired of corporate bureaucracy than that you've completely lost passion for programming itself.
+- It's more probable that you are burnt out or tired of corporate bureaucracy than that you've completely lost passion for programming itself.

 [How Good Is ChatGPT at Coding, Really?](https://spectrum.ieee.org/chatgpt-for-coding)